badpaybad/a.i-assistant-chatbot-telegram-serverles/readme.md

 - Every time start app we need to update web hook (subdomain from cloud flare) for telegram chatbot

-We dont need build server , buy domain ...
+We dont need build server , dont need buy domain ...
 Just use our PC , We can use ollama to deploy local PC.

 When we chat an message -> telegram call webhook to subdomain ( we use cloudflare tunnel ) -> python in our PC call LLM (eg: gemini or ollama local PC) -> get response -> chatbot reply message